 25. Since the airport is behind our range there may be aircraft above, please be respectful and do not aim or discharge a firearm until the aircraft has passed over.

-26. Any noncompliance with these regulations and/or serious and potentially dangerous behavior will not be tolerated and will result in a loss of range privileges.
+27. Any noncompliance with these regulations and/or any serious and potentially dangerous behavior will not be tolerated and will result in a loss of range privileges.